Table of Contents[Hide][Show]

 Paying Just to Drive into Manhattan

 For years, NYC has been talking about implementing congestion pricing.
-Though it hasn’t received federal approval yet, it would require drivers to pay for the privilege of being able to even drive in Manhattan below 60th Street.
+It would require drivers to pay for the privilege of being able to even drive in Manhattan below 60th Street.
 So just driving to Times Square would cost you.
 The current timeframe for implementation is early 2024.

 But since it hasn’t been enacted yet, it’s just a possibility for the future — and that’s when it will be time to figure out how to use the NYC subway!